camunda-community-hub/community/README.md

 ## Troubleshooting and community support

 If you’re encountering a problem with an extension or the Community Hub, remember that the community is here to help!
-Please feel free to start a post on the [Camunda Platform forums](https://forum.camunda.io), or the Camunda Community Hub [GitHub Discussions](https://github.com/camunda-community-hub/community/discussions).
+Please feel free to start a post on the [Camunda community forums](https://forum.camunda.io), or the Camunda Community Hub [GitHub Discussions](https://github.com/camunda-community-hub/community/discussions).

 If you have a question related to getting started contributing to the Camunda open source ecosystem, or need to reach out to the Camunda team, you can start a topic in our [Discussions](https://github.com/camunda-community-hub/community/discussions), tag the [Camunda DevRel team](https://github.com/orgs/camunda-community-hub/teams/devrel) in an Issue or PR, or reach out via email: community@camunda.com.

  We highly encourage you to post on the Camunda community forums about your extension, its wider impact for the open source community, and what made you decide to build a community extension.
-These are as follows:

 * [Camunda forum](https://forum.camunda.io/)
 * [BPMN.io forum](https://forum.bpmn.io/)